tammysams/prediction-service/readme.md

 *(even though the housekeeping ignores duplicates, we must dedup when batching, since duplicates could span multiple batches)

 ### Multi-Threading of Batched Requests
 The JSON-API library created for this service leverages multi-threading to parallelize batched requests (outlined above) to improve total performance.
-This is additionally desirable to avoid time-outs, since AWS gateway imposes a hard-max of 30s before closing connections (which is adopted in our serverless.yml configuration). [note the different timescales below].
+This is additionally desirable to avoid time-outs, since API Gateway imposes a hard-max of 30s before closing connections (which is adopted in our serverless.yml configuration). [note the different timescales below].

 - **Before**
 - **After**